 When it comes to digital transformation, some companies have been slower on the uptake than others.
 Reasons for this include a lack of investment in new resources, overly hierarchical or siloed structures that hinder innovation, and delayed or insufficient impetus from executive management.

 But here’s a question: what if employees themselves show resistance to digital transformation, at an individual level?
-For example, what if engagement rates on enterprise social networks are low, employees’ use of external social networks for business purposes is underwhelming, or they make little use of resources such as e-listening tools, content curation and employee advocacy platforms – resources that are introduced for the very purpose of simplifying and enhancing employees’ online business activity?
+For example, what if engagement rates on enterprise social networks are low?
+Employees’ use of external social networks for business purposes is underwhelming; or they make little use of resources such as e-listening tools, content curation and employee advocacy platforms.

 When Employees Are Reluctant to Embrace Digital Transformation…

-It’s often said (and rightly so) that innovation and digital dexterity are things more and more people look for in an employer.
-Nevertheless, employees’ reluctance to embrace digital transformation – whether it be new tools, attitudes or work processes – remains a challenge faced by a large number of organizations.
+People often say (and rightly so) that innovation and digital dexterity are things more and more people look for in an employer.
+Nevertheless, employees’ reluctance to embrace digital transformation.
+Whether it be new tools, attitudes or work processes; it remains a challenge faced by a large number of organizations.
 It’s a challenge that often relates to gaps in employees’ knowledge and skills or, quite simply, their resistance to change.

 Of course, key to ensuring the success of digital transformation is effective communication and onboarding.
-All too often, employees’ lack of engagement is rooted in the fact that they aren’t fully aware of the resources available to them, or haven’t received sufficient training in using new tools.
+All too often, the root of employees’ lack of engagement is the fact that they aren’t fully aware of the resources available to them; or they didn’t receive sufficient training in using new tools.

 But another crucial aspect of any digital initiative is communication focused on the value of that initiative, and how employees themselves will benefit.
 Let’s take the example of an employee advocacy platform: what’s in it for employees themselves?